girlsadoptionconnect-tyt/girlsadoptionconnect/_posts/2022-01-11-american-girl-represents-chinese-american-identity-with-2022-girl-of-the-year-corinne-tan.md

 ---
 layout: post
-title: "American Girl represents Chinese American identity with 2022 "Girl of the Year" Corinne Tan"
+title: "American Girl represents Chinese American identity with 2022 'Girl of the Year' Corinne Tan"
 date: 2022-01-11
 author: Téa Tamburo
 category: Unpacking Our Adoption